Cognitive Behavioural Therapy

 Posted on 21/11/2011 in Cognitive Behavioural Therapy, Depression, Stress Management

+TL;DR: Cognitive Behavioural Therapy (CBT) helps patients recognize how negative thought patterns—not events themselves—impact emotions like anxiety or depression.
+CBT therapists in Calgary guide clients to challenge these distortions, improving emotional well-being and decision-making.
 Cognitive behavioural therapy is based on the idea that thoughts predominantly influence emotional states rather than the impact of external stimuli.
 A CBT therapist in Calgary will typically work with patients who are depressed, suffer from anxiety or phobias and other mental health issues to help them understand the irrationality of negative thinking.
-Exploring the Role of a CBT Therapist CBT professionals provide information which helps individuals realize how one can evaluate a situation or event rather than the event itself that causes feelings of anger, pain or sadness.
-This distortion of thoughts can create psychological distress in patients who… Read More Here!
+Exploring the Role of a CBT Therapist CBT professionals provide information which helps… Read More Here!

 How is CBT Different from Other types of Therapy?